 – Let’s say Zi Wei Dou Shu was used instead: It’s important to note that the real essence of Zi Wei Dou Shu is not done by simply reading which star ends up in which Palace (宫位), but what happens to the 4 ‘Transformer’ stars (四化) as these 4 Flying Stars in Zi Wei Dou Shu play an extremely large role in determining how things will unfold.

-Even the Chinese classics themselves mentioned not to be distracted with all these Ancillary Stars (神煞)。 These stars that you see in the Chinese New Year forecasts every year are considered secondary when performing a proper analysis.
-Conditions needs to be right before any of these positive Ancillary Stars have a real effect.
+Even the Chinese classics themselves mentioned not to be distracted by all these Ancillary Stars (神煞)。 These stars in the annual Chinese New Year zodiac forecasts are considered secondary when performing a proper analysis.
+Conditions must be right before any of these positive Ancillary Stars have a real effect.

-These are the sort of questions that should be asked, but most people won’t know how to ask such questions because it’s a very esoteric field so it’s no one’s fault.
-I’ve been asked time and again to appear at corporate functions to give talks on forecasts, but honestly, it’s totally against my principles and what I believe in, which is why you may never see me on media, ever.
+These are the questions that should be asked, but most people won’t know how to ask them because it’s a very esoteric field, so it’s no one’s fault.
+I’ve been asked repeatedly to appear at corporate functions to give talks on forecasts.
+Still, honestly, it’s totally against my principles and what I believe in, which is why you may never see me on media giving zodiac forecasts.
 Many people take whatever is written on the internet at face value, and the more seemingly popular the practitioner is, the greater the effect it has on people who have no clue about this field.
-I have to admit even I waver sometimes due to the public presence they have, but let’s always go back to the basics and to history and I think everyone will get a more balanced and accurate portrayal of things.
+I have to admit even I sometimes waver due to their public presence, but let’s always go back to the basics and history, and I think everyone will get a more balanced and accurate portrayal of things.

 The bottom line: Take things with a huge pinch of salt.
-Our ancestors and the scholars who developed metaphysics would have never used this knowledge to do forecasts by Chinese Zodiacs to sow confusion amongst people.
+Our ancestors and the scholars who developed metaphysics would have never used this knowledge to do forecasts by Chinese Zodiacs to sow confusion among people.
 Such things must be done properly.
-I’ve not come across any historical texts where it mentions forecasting by Zodiac being practiced in the past, at least before Qing Dynasty.
+I’ve not come across any historical texts that mention Zodiac forecasting being practised in the past, at least before Qing Dynasty.
 If anyone comes across just sources, do let me know.
 I once thought zodiac forecasting was bad enough – there’s even Daymaster monthly forecasting now.
-I really don’t know what this field is coming to.
+I don’t know what this field is coming to.